scorpido74/azure-docs.nl-nl/articles/active-directory/devices/manage-stale-devices.md

 Azure AD opschonen:

 - **Windows 10-apparaten**: schakel Windows 10-apparaten uit in uw on-premises AD of verwijder ze, en laat Azure AD Connect de gewijzigde apparaatstatus synchroniseren naar Azure AD.
-- **Windows 7/8** : Schakel eerst Windows 7/8-apparaten in uw on-premises AD in of verwijder deze.
+- **Windows 7/8** - Disable or delete Windows 7/8 devices in your on-premises AD first.
 U kunt Azure AD Connect niet gebruiken voor het uitschakelen of verwijderen van Windows 7/8-apparaten in Azure AD.
-In plaats daarvan moet u, wanneer u de wijziging in uw on-premises aanbrengt, u in azure AD uitschakelen of verwijderen.
+Instead, when you make the change in your on-premises, you must disable/delete in Azure AD.

 > [!NOTE]
->* Als u apparaten in uw on-premises AD of Azure AD verwijdert, wordt de registratie op de client niet verwijderd.
-Er wordt alleen voor komen dat toegang tot resources wordt gebruikt als identiteit (bijvoorbeeld voorwaardelijke toegang).
-Lees meer informatie over het [verwijderen van de registratie op de client](faq.md#hybrid-azure-ad-join-faq).
+>* Deleting devices in your on-premises AD or Azure AD does not remove registration on the client.
+It will only prevent access to resources using device as an identity (e.g. Conditional Access).
+Read additional information on how to [remove registration on the client](faq.md#hybrid-azure-ad-join-faq).
->* Wanneer u een Windows 10-apparaat alleen in azure AD verwijdert, wordt het apparaat opnieuw gesynchroniseerd vanuit uw on-premises met Azure AD Connect, maar als een nieuw object met de status in behandeling.
-Er is een nieuwe registratie vereist op het apparaat.
+>* Deleting a Windows 10 device only in Azure AD will re-synchronize the device from your on-premises using Azure AD connect but as a new object in "Pending" state.
+A re-registration is required on the device.
->* Als u het apparaat verwijdert uit het synchronisatie bereik voor Windows 10/server 2016-apparaten, wordt het Azure AD-apparaat verwijderd.
-Als u het weer toevoegt aan het synchronisatie bereik, wordt een nieuw object in de status ' in behandeling ' geplaatst.
-Er is een nieuwe registratie van het apparaat vereist.
+>* Removing the device from sync scope for Windows 10/Server 2016 devices will delete the Azure AD device.
+Adding it back to sync scope will place a new object in "Pending" state.
+A re-registration of the device is required.
->* Als u Azure AD Connect niet gebruikt voor het synchroniseren van Windows 10-apparaten (bijvoorbeeld alleen met behulp van AD FS voor registratie), moet u de levens cyclus op dezelfde manier beheren als Windows 7/8-apparaten.
+>* If you not using Azure AD Connect for Windows 10 devices to synchronize (e.g. ONLY using AD FS for registration), you must manage lifecycle similar to Windows 7/8 devices.

 ### <a name="azure-ad-joined-devices"></a>Azure AD-gekoppelde apparaten